 3 Ways to Learn How to Trust Your Feelings as a Recovering Codependent

-Codependency is difficult to overcome because codependent traits are a part of your personality.
+Can you really learn how to trust your feelings as a recovering codependent?
+The short answer is yes, you absolutely can!
+Codependency is difficult to overcome because codependent traits have actually become part of your personality.
 But, when you learn to identify them, you can break the cycle of codependency and go on to live an empowered life.
 Then, you are free to make new choices and build healthy relationships.

 Am I Codependent?

 If you struggle to create a healthy balance in your relationships, you may be have a codependent personality.
+So, how can you identify codependent personality traits?

 A codependent person doesn’t have a connection to self, so they struggle to develop and nurture healthy relationships with others.
 And, they make decisions that pull them away from their personal truth.
 This causes them to form attachments with people who don’t share their value system.

 If you are codependent, you put more importance on what someone else thinks instead of honoring your own voice.
 Without realizing it, you give other people too much power over how you feel.
 You may look for permission to make decisions, or even to have your own feelings!
+Codependent people also frequently seek advice from others because they don’t trust their intuition.

 However, the story doesn’t have to end there.
 Once you recognize codependent behaviors, you can learn the skills you need to have healthy, successful relationships.